 Looking to the future, we want our work to improve life for many more people, wherever they live in the UK - the launch of the Young Dementia Network in late 2016 and our increased social media activity reflects that wish.
 This was followed in 2017 with the launch of a guide for GPs to help them to recognise signs and symptoms of young onset and a leaflet for memory cliinics to be given to people who are newly diagnosed tto make them aware of national sources of support.

-In 2018, we are delighted to be celebrating our 20 year anniversary.
+In 2018, we celebrated our 20 year anniversary.
 You can download a timeline showing the achievements and growth of YoungDementia UK over the last 20 years here.